VictoriaJR/scripts/2022_263_phylo_update_API_DINO_VJR.md

 ##### tree 1 on soyouz

 ##### Scafos : Concatentate 263 genes
-		(on Soyouz: /opt/scafos/scafos)
+Soyouz: /opt/scafos/scafos
+jezero: /usr/local/bin/scafos

 	screen -r 263

 Aligned all clean alignments with linsi (can do overnight in a screen)

-		    for fasta in *.fasta; do linsi --thread 24 $fasta > $fasta.linsi; done
+	for fasta in *.cleaned; do linsi --thread 24 $fasta > $cleaned.linsi; done

 		## do next